benfuddled/sheetloaf/README.md

-Fresh-made stylesheets for the whole family. 🍖
+🍖 Fresh-made stylesheets for the whole family.
 Compile sass files to CSS and transform using postcss, all in one command.

-WARNING: This project is still early on and may be buggy.
+WARNING: This project is still early on.
+Expect bugs and missing features.

 ## Usage